SoroushE/soroushe.github.io/_pages/about.md

 * **Gold medal** in the 24<sup>th</sup> **Iranian National Olympiad in Informatics** (INOI), 2014.
 * **Ontario Graduate Scholarship**, 2023-2024.
-* Alfred B. Lehman Graduate Scholarship in Computer Science, University of Toronto, 2023.
+* Alfred B. Lehman Graduate Scholarship in Computer Science, University of Toronto, 2023 and 2024.
-* Computer Science 50<sup>th</sup> Anniversary Graduate Scholarship, University of Toronto, 2022.
 * 4<sup>th</sup> place in the Iranian National Scientific Olympiad in Computer Science and Engineering (undergraduate nationwide competition), 2019.
 * **2<sup>nd</sup> team** in the **ACM-ICPC West Asia Regional Contest**, Tehran, Iran, 2015.